teakaiii/BMCFinalProjectFinalProject/blueprint.md

 ## Overview

-This document outlines the structure, features, and design of the Flutter eCommerce application.
-It serves as a single source of truth for the project's current state and future development plans.
+This document outlines the structure and features of the fully functional Flutter eCommerce application.
+The application has been reverted to its original, default UI while retaining all backend functionality.

 ## Implemented Features